Zartinad/MarkdaleChallenge/README.md

 # How To Run Locally:

+Perform each task in a seperate terminal window/tab\ It will tell you which port the application is hosted on where you run the client.

-Run the client folder:
+In the client folder:\
-cd client
+npm install\
-npm run build
+npm start\

-Run the server:
-cd server
+In the server folder:\
+npm install\
-npm run build
+npm start\